-This Agreement is a contract between ODM and the undersigned MCOP, provider of medical assistance, pursuant to the federal contracting provisions of 42 CFR 434.6 and 438.6 in which the MCOP agrees to provide comprehensive Medicaid services through the managed care program as provided in OAC Chapter 5160-58, assuming the risk of loss, and at all times complying with federal and state laws and regulations, federal and state Medicaid program requirements, and other requirements as specified by ODM.
+This Agreement is a contract between ODM and the undersigned MCOP pursuant to the federal contracting provisions of 42 CFR 434.6 and 438.6 in which the MCOP agrees to provide or arrange for comprehensive Medicaid services through the managed care program as provided in ORC Chapter 5167 and OAC Chapter 5160-

+58, assuming the risk of loss, and at all times complying with federal and state laws and regulations, federal and state Medicaid program requirements, and other requirements as specified by ODM.
 This includes without limitation Title VI of the Civil Rights Act of 1964; Title IX of the Education Amendments of 1972 (regarding education programs and activities); the Age Discrimination Act of 1975; the Rehabilitation Act of 1973; the Americans with Disabilities Act; and Section 1557 of the Affordable Care Act.